imgix/react-imgix/README.md

   className={string}
   entropy={bool} // whether or not to crop using points of interest.
 See Imgix API for more details.
-Defaults to false faces={bool} // whether to crop to faces, defaults to true fit={string} // see Imgix's API, defaults to 'crop' fluid={bool} // whether to fit the image requested to the size of the component rendered, defaults to true precision={number} // round to nearest x for image width and height, useful for caching, defaults to 100
+Defaults to false faces={bool} // whether to crop to faces, defaults to true crop={string} // sets specific crop, overriding faces and entropy flags.
+Useful for specifying fallbacks for faces like 'faces,top,right' fit={string} // see Imgix's API, defaults to 'crop' fluid={bool} // whether to fit the image requested to the size of the component rendered, defaults to true precision={number} // round to nearest x for image width and height, useful for caching, defaults to 100